krishnapriya-21/Chef-Mistral-AI-React-WebApp/README.md

 3. Start adding ingredients to the list and click "Get Recipe!" to see the magic happen.

+## 🌐 Deployment

+This application is deployed on Vercel, which automatically handles the serverless function in the `/api` directory.

+1. Push your code to your GitHub repository.
+2. Import your repository into Vercel.
+3. In the Vercel project settings, add an environment variable named `HF_TOKEN` with your Hugging Face token.
+4. Vercel will deploy the app, and your secure API endpoint will be live.

 ## 🛠️ Built With

 - React - The web framework used.
 - Vite - Frontend tooling and development server.
+- Vercel - For deployment and serverless functions.
-- @huggingface/inference - To interact with the Hugging Face Inference API.
+- @huggingface/inference - Used within the serverless function to interact with the Hugging Face Inference API.
 - react-markdown - To render the recipe with proper formatting.

 ## 📜 Scripts